 Customers need to feel that you are concerned for them.
 Demonstrating indifference by not asking questions about them or their business is a major turn-off for customers.
 Going into solution mode before properly understanding a customer’s problem is a sure sign of disinterest.

-Just saying the words, "Have a nice day" is not enough.
+Just saying the words, “Have a nice day” does not constitute great customer service.
 Body language, tone and pace of voice all have an impact above and beyond the words spoken.
-Acknowledging people with eye contact and a cheery "Good morning" creates a feeling of civility.
+Acknowledging people with eye contact and a cheery “Good morning” creates a feeling of civility.
 Even in your most frequent of customers.

 “Thank you for waiting, your call is important to us”, played on a loop intertwined with music depresses a customer’s mood.
 At a time of all-pervading communication technology, we communicate more poorly than ever before.
 Be available when the customer needs you.
 Help the customer buy.
 Make self service easy.
 Do the foregoing things and you will solve a customer problem that plagues almost all customers.

 Three failures of follow-up invalidate much of the goodwill that a successful sales process engenders.
 Failing to follow through on a major purchase allows buyer’s remorse to set in.
 Failure to follow through on a promised action invalidates any concern the customer felt you had for them and plunges their mood downwards.
 So does failure to deliver the quality or quantity of product in the time specified.